userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

         sudo systemctl restart docker
         ```

-3. Download the calibration file, <span style="color:blue;">please email support@galaxea.ai or add the customer service on Wechat to get the file.</span>
+3. <span style="color:blue;"> Please email support@galaxea.ai or add the customer service on Wechat to get the calibration file.</span>

 #### 4.1.4 Build the map
 1. Run the following command in the local computer terminal to pull the recorded bag file from the R1 end to the local end.